apecloud/myduckserver/docs/tutorial/htap-setup.md

 └─────────┴──────────────────────┴──────┴─────────────┴─────────────────┴──────┴───────────────┘
 ```

-* After you connect to the HTAP service, any read statements will be sent to myduckserver. myduckserver will leverage the power of DuckDB to boost the analytical performance! you can execute `docker exec maxscale maxctrl show server server2 | grep count | grep -v '"count": 0,'` to get the request counting sent to the replica.
+* After you connect to the HTAP service, any read statements will be sent to MyDuck Server.
+MyDuck Server will leverage the power of DuckDB to boost the analytical performance! you can execute `docker exec maxscale maxctrl show server server2 | grep count | grep -v '"count": 0,'` to get the request counting sent to the replica.
 If you want to check the request counting of primary node, please replace the `server2` with `server1` in the former command.

 For instance, before executing a `READ` statement on HTAP service:
 ```bash